 Patient Impact

-The statistics are sobering: the average rare disease patient waits over five years for an accurate diagnosis and many wait a lifetime for an effective treatment.
-By making rare disease drug development economically viable, AI has the potential to transform outcomes for hundreds of millions of patients worldwide.
+The statistics are sobering: many rare disease patients spend years searching for an accurate diagnosis, and many wait a lifetime for an effective treatment.
+By making rare disease drug development more economically viable, AI has the potential to transform outcomes for patients who have been told their disease is too small a market to pursue.

-This is not philanthropy—it is a business opportunity enabled by technology.
-The global rare disease market is projected to exceed $340 billion by 2028.
-Companies that can efficiently serve this market will generate substantial returns while addressing one of healthcare's most persistent failures.
+This is not only philanthropy—it is a business opportunity enabled by technology.
+Companies that can efficiently serve rare disease populations can generate durable value while addressing one of healthcare's most persistent failures.

 The Moral Imperative